hyprwm/hyprland-wiki/pages/Configuring/Keywords.md

 ## Executing

-you can execute a shell script on startup of the compositor or on each time it's reloaded.
+You can execute a shell script on startup of the compositor or every time the config is reloaded.

 `exec-once=command` will execute only on launch